aidenomelia/phishing_incident_investigation_lab/phishing-incident-investigation-lab.md

 ## Investigation Steps
 1. Reviewed the reported email for phisihing indicators
 2. Analyzed the embedded URL using an online reputation service
-3. checked sytem logs for unusual activity following the click
+3. checked system logs for unusual activity following the click
 4. reviewed DNS and proxy logs for connections to suspicious domains

 ## Findings